SUCCESS STORY

 |---|---|---|

-01 | The laboratory | Linus decided to bring the implementation forward to test Lina during a high-volume period (September) and use that period to understand what still needed to be adjusted before the year's most critical peak. |
+01 | The laboratory | Linus decided to bring the implementation forward to test Lina during a high-volume period (September) and use that time to understand what still needed to be adjusted before the year’s most critical peak. |

-02 | Migration and accelerated pace | The change happened in a short time.
-The operation moved off the previous platform and, the next day, already needed to enable Cloud Chat and the necessary channels to get the new structure live. |
+02 | The migration and accelerated pace | The change happened in a short time.
+The operation left the previous platform and, the very next day, already needed to enable Cloud Chat and the necessary channels to get the new structure live. |

-03 | AI auditing and monitoring | From the beginning, the audit routine became a priority.
-Linus began reviewing protocols, monitoring responses, identifying failure points, and understanding what needed to be corrected so that Lina could evolve more quickly. |
+03 | AI auditing and monitoring | From the start, the auditing routine became a priority.
+Linus began reviewing protocols, monitoring responses, identifying failure points, and understanding what needed to be corrected so Lina could evolve more quickly. |

-04 | Lina's evolution in day-to-day operations | With Geovanna, CX analyst, leading the audits and constant adjustments, the AI began to better incorporate the brand's tone, the context of conversations, and the nuances of support. |
+04 | Lina's day-to-day evolution | With Geovanna, a CX analyst, leading the audits and constant adjustments, the AI began to better incorporate the brand’s tone, the context of conversations, and the nuances of support. |

-“Sometimes we, as a client, don't know how to say exactly what we want, but I told our story and Cloud Humans, with its AI expertise, translated it into a process.”
+“Sometimes we, as a client, don't know exactly how to say what we want, but I told our story and Cloud Humans, with its AI expertise, translated it into a process.”

 Luiza Kravtchenko